Most of the anxiety about AI in knowledge work is aimed at the wrong thing.

 Fluency with a tool is easy to mistake for professional ability.
 They are related but not the same.
 Someone fast in Figma is not necessarily a good designer.
 Someone who writes clean code is not necessarily solving the right problem.
 The tool-level skill is a variable.
 The instinct underneath it is a constant.

 The real risk is not that your tools become obsolete.
 It is defining yourself by the variables of your profession.
-If your professional identity is "I'm a UI designer" or "I'm a React developer," the identity breaks every time the tools or methods changes.
+If your professional identity is "I'm a UI designer" or "I'm a React developer," the identity breaks every time the tools or methods change.
 If it is closer to "I understand how people navigate complex decisions" or "I know how to find the gap between what users say and what they need," you are standing on something more durable.